byu-cpe/ecen192/_labs/Y-Board_Introduction.md

     `Yboard.set_led_color(15, 255, 255, 0);`

-Copy these two lines of code inside the brackets under the `void led_exploration()` function in VS Code (line 23).
+Copy and paste these two lines of code inside the brackets under the `void led_exploration()` function in VS Code (line 23).
 Don’t forget to click the “upload” arrow in the top right corner or bottom edge to program your board with new code!

 <details>
 <summary>Where is the Upload Button?</summary>